-With an aim to produce high quality official statistics for Latvian, European and international policy makers and society and achieve establishment and implementation of common principles and requirements in Latvian Production System of Official Statistics (hereinafter – the PSOS), CSB as the managing institution of the PSOS, based on European Statistics Code of Practice 2011 edition (hereinafter – the Code), has imposed common total quality requirements for Latvian statistical institutions (download PDF).
+With an aim to produce high quality official statistics for Latvian, European and international policy makers and society and achieve establishment and implementation of common principles and requirements in National Statistical System of Latvia (hereinafter – the NSS of Latvia), CSB as the managing institution of the NSS of Latvia, based on European Statistics Code of Practice 2011 edition (hereinafter – the Code), has imposed common total quality requirements for Latvian statistical institutions (download PDF).
 Quality assurance requirements are explained in the Guidelines for Implementation of European Statistics Code of Practice (download PDF in Latvian only).

 To monitor conformity of Latvian statistical institutions with total quality requirements, statistical institutions are assessed.